kubermatic/docs/content/kubermatic/master/upgrading/2.14_to_2.15/_index.en.md

 ### Prometheus

-The Prometheus version included in Kubermatic 2.15 now enables WAL compression by default; our Helm chart follows this recommendation.
+The Prometheus version included in Kubermatic Kubernetes Platform (KKP) 2.15 now enables WAL compression by default; our Helm chart follows this recommendation.
 If the compression needs to stay disabled, the key `prometheus.tsdb.compressWAL` can be set to `false` when upgrading the Helm chart.

 ### CRD Handling in cert-manager, Velero

-In previous Kubermatic releases, Helm was responsible for installing the CRDs for cert-manager and Velero.
+In previous KKP releases, Helm was responsible for installing the CRDs for cert-manager and Velero.
 While this made the deployment rather simple, it lead to problems in keeping the CRDs up-to-date (as Helm never updates or deletes CRDs).

-For this reason the CRD handling in Kubermatic 2.15 was changed to require users to always manually install CRDs before installing/updating a Helm chart.
+For this reason the CRD handling in KKP 2.15 was changed to require users to always manually install CRDs before installing/updating a Helm chart.
 This provides much greater control over the CRD lifecycle and eases integration with other deployment mechanisms.